pmsanford/sicsim-rs/README.md

 A very hacky SIC assembler.
 I started implementing this as a temporary aid to implementing the VM; I've since realized this project is going to require a more extensible assembler to aid development.

 ### sicasm2
-A WIP reimplementation of the above assembler.
+A reimplementation of the above assembler using a parser combinator approach to parsing and storing intermediate state in a sqlite database.

 ### sicdbg
 Definitions for debugging symbol formats emitted by the assembler and shared by other components to allow linking executed instructions to source lines.